Steve Cropper: Career

-In 1992, Booker T. & the M.G.'s were inducted into the Rock and Roll Hall of Fame and Cropper appeared with a new line-up of the group for the Bob Dylan 30th Anniversary concert, in October 1992 at Madison Square Garden, performing songs by and backing Dylan, Eric Clapton, George Harrison, Tom Petty, Johnny Cash, Chrissie Hynde, Sinéad O'Connor, Stevie Wonder and Neil Young.
+In 1992, Booker T. & the M.G.'s were inducted into the Rock and Roll Hall of Fame and Cropper appeared with a new line-up of the group for the Bob Dylan 30th Anniversary concert, in October 1992 at Madison Square Garden, where they performed Dylan's songs in tribute.
 The concert was recorded and later released as The 30th Anniversary Concert Celebration (1993).
-Young later recruited this line up of Booker T. and the M.G's to tour with him and record as his studio band.

 In 1996, Cropper was named "the greatest living guitar player" by Britain's Mojo magazine.
 When asked what he thought of Cropper, the guitarist Keith Richards said, "Perfect, man."
-In February 1998, Cropper released The Interview — Play It, Steve! which included some of soul music's most enduring songs.
+In February 1998, Cropper released The Interview – Play It, Steve! which was a series of recording meant to reflect on his own career.
 The album title came from the "shout" of the title phrase by Moore on Sam & Dave's "Soul Man" and later by John Belushi (with the Blues Brothers).

 In June 2004, Cropper appeared with Dunn and Jones as the backing band for Eric Clapton's Crossroads Guitar Festival, held at the Cotton Bowl in Dallas.
 Others who appeared included Joe Walsh and David Hidalgo.
 On June 9, 2005, Cropper was inducted into the Songwriters Hall of Fame.